-In addition to meeting the College's standard admission requirements, candidates must:
+In addition to meeting the College's standard admission requirements, prior to starting the program, candidates must:

 - Pass the ATI TEAS Admission Assessment with a combined score of 53%.
 There is a fee to test, paid directly to ATI. - A second attempt is allowed seven days following the first attempt.
 A third attempt is allowed 30 days following the second attempt.
 After failing the third attempt, the waiting period is six months.
-At this point in time, a candidate may start the above process over again. - The candidate must be 18 years of age. - Prior to starting classes, pass a background check, which includes a New Mexico Caregivers screening and a drug screening (at the applicant's expense). - Prior to starting classes, submit proof of a current American Heart Association CPR card (Healthcare Provider).
-Cards obtained through a hybrid of online and hands-on delivery may be acceptable. - Prior to starting classes, proof of the following immunizations must be provided by students:
+At this point in time, a candidate may start the above process over again. - The candidate must be 18 years of age. - Pass a background check, which includes a New Mexico Caregivers screening completed no more than 90 days prior to enrollment and a drug screening completed no more than 90 days prior to enrollment (at the applicant's expense). - Submit proof of a current American Heart Association CPR card (Healthcare Provider).
+Cards obtained through a hybrid of online and hands-on delivery may be acceptable. - Provide proof of the following immunizations must be provided by students: